Swan Lake: Act 3

-Guests gather at the palace for a grand masquerade ball.
-Six princesses are introduced to the prince as potential brides [Entrance of the Guests and Waltz].
-Rothbart arrives incognito [Scène: Allegro, Allegro giusto] and presents his daughter, Odile, disguised as Odette.
-Despite the princesses' efforts to charm Siegfried with their dances [Pas de six], his attention remains fixed on Odile.
-[Scène: Allegro, Tempo di valse, Allegro vivo] Odette appears at the palace window, endeavouring to alert him, but she goes unnoticed.
-Siegfried then publicly pledges himself to Odile, after which Rothbart conjures a mystical vision of the true Odette.
-Realising his grievous error, having vowed fidelity only to Odette, he is overwhelmed by despair and hastens back to the lake.
+Guests arrive at the palace for a costume ball.
+Six princesses are presented to the prince [Entrance of the Guests and Waltz], as candidates for marriage.
+Rothbart arrives in disguise [Scène: Allegro, Allegro giusto] with his daughter, Odile, who is transformed to look like Odette.
+Though the princesses try to attract Siegfried with their dances [Pas de six], he has eyes only for Odile.
+[Scène: Allegro, Tempo di valse, Allegro vivo] Odette appears at the castle window and attempts to warn him, but he does not see her.
+He then proclaims to the court that he will marry Odile before Rothbart shows him a magical vision of Odette.
+Grief-stricken and realizing his mistake (he vowed only to love Odette), he hurries back to the lake.